One of the words being thrown around a lot these days is “unprecedented.” But what does it mean regarding your private practice?

 In the context of COVID-19, this word is usually negative and scary.
-But maybe it’s time we reframe how we approach “unprecedented” times – especially in connection with reopening your practice.
+But maybe it’s time we reframe how we approach “unprecedented” times – especially in connection with reopening your private practice.

 Let’s look at “unprecedented” a little closer.
 If you really look at its definition and at its synonyms, you will find words like these: